-Windows variable UNIX/Linux variable Description WSL_META_DS META_DSN The ODBC data source name (DSN) for the meta- repository connection.
-WSL_META_SE RVER META_SERVER The server for the meta-repository connection.
+Windows variable UNIX/Linux variable Description WSL_META_DS META_DSN The ODBC data source name (DSN) for the meta-repository connection.

+Windows variable UNIX/Linux variable Description Description WSL_META_SE RVER META_SERVER The server for The server for the meta-repository connection.
 WSL_META_DB ID META_DBID The Database ID property of the meta-repository connection.
 For Teradata this is the Teradata Director Program ID (TDPID).
 For Oracle this is the Oracle SID or TNS Name.
-WSL_META_DB META_DB The name o connection. f the database for the n neta-repository WSL_META_SC HEMA META_SCHEMA The meta-repository table qualifier, with a trailing dot.
+WSL_META_DB META_DB The name of t The name of the database for the meta-repository connection.
+WSL_META_SC HEMA META_SCHEMA The meta-repository table qualifier, with a trailing dot.
 For SQL Server and DB2 this is the schema for the meta-repository.
 For Teradata and Oracle this is not actually a schema name.
 Note A trailing dot is appended due to historical usage.
-However, it is better not to assume the trailing dot is or isn't appended by using the variable like this, when it is not empty: OS If no trailing dot is wanted Windows !WSL_META_SCHE MA:.=!
-UNIX/ Linux \${META_SCHEMA% .}. \${META_SCHEMA% .}.
-WSL_META_US ER META_USER The user id for the meta-repository connection.
-WSL_META_P WD META_PWD The password for the meta-repository connection.
+However, it is better not to assume the trailing dot is or isn't appended by using the variable like this, when it is not empt e trailing dot is or isn't os If no trailing dot is wanted If a trailing dot is wanted Windows !WSL_META_SCHE MA:.=! !WSL_META_SCHE MA:.=!.
+UNIX/ Linux \${META_SCHEMA%. } \${META_SCHEMA%. }.
+WSL_META_US ER META_USER The user id for the meta-repository connection. nnection.
+WSL_META_P WD META_PWD The password for the meta-repository connection. connection.
 WSL_WORKDIR WORKDIR Windows: The work directory defined in the Windows connection.
 UNIX/Linux: The work directory defined in the UNIX/Linux or Hadoop connection.
-WSL_SEQUEN SEQ A unique sequence number for the load or export task.

-Windows variable UNIX/Linux variable Description CE WSL_PARAMnn n PARAMnnn Any parameters that start with the load table or export object name.
+WSL_SEQUEN CE SEQ A unique sequence number for the load or export task. d or export task.
+WSL_PARAMnn n PARAMnnn Any parameters that start with the load table or export object name.
 Example: A table called load_abc has a parameter called load_abc_server defined.
 In this case, a variable called WSL_PARAM_SERVER (Windows) or PARAM_SERVER (UNIX/Linux) will be created.